Cocky (mascot)

+History

+Although the Gamecock has been the University of South Carolina's official symbol since 1902, there was no official mascot until 1971.
+Jerry Spann, an undergraduate Business Administration student and head cheerleader, became USC's first mascot during the Duke game in 1961.
+The cheerleaders, tired of managing live roosters—especially after some mischievous students spiked the rooster’s water bowl with whiskey before a big game—realized the need for a new solution.
+It was clear that the university needed a mascot that could, well, handle his liquor.
+So, Jerry volunteered.
+With the help of his girlfriend’s mother, who created a unique outfit, Jerry donned an inflated rubber glove attached to a beanie cap that resembled a cock’s comb.
+He completed the look with a long-tailed coat, a feather duster tucked into the back, and a pair of yellow spats.
+This simple yet iconic costume transformed Jerry into ‘The Gamecock,’ a character that quickly became a tradition.
+On game days, students from opposing universities would chase him around the field, trying to steal his feather duster tail.
+But Jerry says he never really worried about losing the tail because the students chasing him were usually wearing loafers and often more than a little inebriated.
+Jerry always wore track shoes.
+Beginning in 1971, John Nelson, an undergraduate biology student, attended games in a Gamecock costume.
+This mascot was known as "The Rooster".
+The costume included fabric feathers, a cardboard bill, and Styrofoam spurs, and was made by his mother.
+The Rooster attended both basketball and football games.
+"The Rooster" costume can be seen at USC's McKissick Museum.
+Dr. John Nelson was also the Curator of the University of South Carolina Herbarium, before retiring in 2018.

 The current version of Cocky made his debut, by Robert Lane, at the Homecoming game of 1980 against Cincinnati.
 He was portrayed as the son of Big Spur, a large, gangly barn yard rooster that had been attending games since 1978 as a mascot of the university.

 Big Spur had been introduced as a fraternity pledge class project headed by student Chuck Eaton.
 Eaton served as the mascot from 1978 until 1980 when the role was taken over by USC students Robert Lane and John Routh.
 Big Spur was seen as too large and unwieldy with limited mobility.

 Therefore, Cocky, Big Spur's "son", was brought in to replace Big Spur.
 When introduced, Cocky was originally booed off the field by students and fans who thought he was not "dignified enough".
 After this inauspicious beginning, the South Carolina Athletic Department determined Lane would wear the "Big Spur" costume for the remainder of the school year and John Routh would take over as "Cocky" in hopes that alumni would warm to the new mascot.
-Routh is credited with making "Cocky" a sensation- both at the University and nationally.
-A few years later "Cocky" was named America's National Champion College Mascot, the first of five such titles to date.
+Routh is credited with making "Cocky" a sensation – both at the University and nationally.
+A few years, later "Cocky" was named America's National Champion College Mascot, the first of five such titles to date.